Don't Wait Till it's Overdue: Identifying Dangerous Trees

-Tree removal is a complex and potentially dangerous task.
-If a tree is dying or ill-healthed, or is at risk from falling down, then it could require removal to avoid damage to the property and to guarantee safety.
-But how can you tell if a tree needs to be removed?
-In this article, we’ll walk you through the warning signs to look out for and help you determine whether it’s time to call experts.
+Tree removal is a difficult and potentially hazardous task.
+If a tree has died or ill-healthed, or is at risk of falling, it may require removal to prevent damage to the property and to make sure that the tree is safe.
+But how can you tell when a tree must be cut down?
+This article will walk you through the warning signs to look out to and assist you determine when it’s time to call the professionals.

-One of the evident signs that a plant must be taken down is when it is dead or dying.
-Dead trees do not have leaves and can appear dead.
-If a tree doesn’t have leaves or evidence of new growth, it’s probably dead.
-In addition, the bark of a dead tree could be cracked, dry, or peeling.
+One of the evident signs that a plant should be removed is if it’s dead or dying.
+Dead trees are without leaves and can appear dead.
+If a tree is without leaves or signs of new growth, it is likely dead.
+In addition, the bark of dead trees might be dry, cracked, or peeling.

-Trees with diseases may pose a threat to other trees and plants in the area.
-The signs of disease that are common for trees include yellowing leaves, wilted branches, and mushrooms growing at the bottom and the top.
-If you think your tree may be diseased, it’s important to get it checked by an arborist who is a professional.
+Trees with diseases could pose a danger to other plants and trees in the surrounding area.
+The most common signs of disease in trees include yellowing leaves, wilted branches, and mushroom growth at the base or the trunk.
+If you suspect your tree may be diseased It is essential to get it checked by an arborist who is a professional.

 Leaning Trees